atomicdata-dev/atomic-data-docs/src/tooling.md

 ## Atomic Preview

-- A simple widget that can be embedded anywhere, which converts an Atomic Graph into an HTML view.
+- A simple (JS) widget that can be embedded anywhere, which converts an Atomic Graph into an HTML view.
 - Would be useful for documentation, and as a default view for Atomic Data.

-## Libraries

-The most important tooling for Atomic Data, are libraries.
-Tools that developers use to fetch, manipulate and share Atomic Data inside their applications.
-In this section, I'll create some rough API designs.

-### Atomic-rs

-Basic implementation can be found [here](https://github.com/joepio/atomic).

-### Atomic-js (Javascript / Typescript)
+## Atomic-js (Javascript / Typescript)

 A JS compatible library, accessible as an NPM package is the most popular and developer friendly way to start.